jordanmollot/SharedBudgetAPI/README.md

 # SharedBudgetAPI

+## Proof of Concept Update

+So far I've created all my models/schemas and started working on routes and daos.
+Currently app can create budgets, categories and transactions for a budget.
+I still need work on calculating a budget's balance, expense total and income total.
+I also still need to create routes and daos for reading, updating and deleting budgets, categories and transactions.
+User route, authentication and authorization has not been created yet.

 ## Scenario, Problem & App Description

 People like to make personal budgets, but it would be helpful for groups of people to be able to make shared budgets.
 A shared budget can be helpful whether it's because people live together and they want to keep their finances transparent or maybe they're planning an event with friends or co-workers and want to keep spending under a certain amount of money.